|Layered Heirloom Tomatoes with Feta and Basil Oil|

 1/2 cup diced red onion

-Process olive oil and basil in a blender or immersion blender until chives are pureed; set aside.
+Process olive oil and basil in a blender or immersion blender until pureed; set aside.

 Stir together shallots and next 3 ingredients.
 Pour over red and yellow tomato slices; toss gently.
 Set aside.